 GET /page-1 HTTP/1.1 Host: www.example.com (...etc...)
 HTTP/1.1 200 OK Content-Type: text/html Vary: User-Agent Content-Length: 6785 (...etc...)

-Last April, John Mueller vouched for Google’s search-engine neutrality (at 13:05):
+To reassure you, John Mueller vouched for Google’s search-engine neutrality (at 13:05):

 “So, if you use responsive or dynamic serving or separate mobile URLs, it is essentially up to you.
 It is something that you can also mix, where you say: ‘well, part of my website is fully responsive, and part of it just sniffing user agent to make sure that we can like serve them properly.’
 From my point of view, I just really make sure that everything works on mobile as well.”